-Covid-19: Rapid testing in India put on hold; Trump suspends issuing of Green Cards for 60 days
+Covid-19: India’s tally touches 19,984, toll rises to 640 with 50 deaths reported in last 24 hours

+The Indian Council for Medical Research on Tuesday advised states to not use rapid antibody tests for the next two days.

-India has 18,985 coronavirus cases and 603 deaths, according to the health ministry’s Tuesday evening update.
+India has 19,984 coronavirus cases and 640 deaths, according to the health ministry’s Wednesday morning update.
+Of these confirmed cases, 15,474 people are being treated, 3,869 people have recovered, and one person has left the country.

 The Indian Council for Medical Research, the country’s nodal body for the coronavirus testing, advised states to not use rapid antibody tests for the next two days.
-This came after Rajasthan said the kits mostly delivered inaccurate results.

-India has 18,985 coronavirus cases and 603 deaths, according to the health ministry’s Tuesday evening update.
-Of these confirmed cases, 15,122 people are being treated, 3,259 people have recovered, and one person has left the country.

-The border between Delhi and Noida was sealed on Tuesday night as part of a preventive step to contain the coronavirus pandemic, the district magistrate of Gautam Buddha Nagar said.
-This came a day after Ghaziabad decided to block any movement across the state border.

-United States President Donald Trump said he will halt issuing of new Green Cards or legal permanent residency for the next 60 days as part of his executive order to temporarily suspend immigration into the US.

 The worldwide toll from the coronavirus pandemic crossed 1.77 lakh and more than 25.63 lakh declared cases have been found in 185 countries and territories, according to the Johns Hopkins University tracker.
+United States President Donald Trump said he will halt issuing of new Green Cards or legal permanent residency for the next 60 days as part of his executive order to temporarily suspend immigration into the US, which has been affected worst by the pandemic.

 Read our top 10 updates from Tuesday here.